iambmelt/emojize/README.md

 :sparkles: :heart:  Emojize Java :heart: :sparkles:
 =======

-Emojize is a Java library to convert keyboard emojis to chearsheet emojis
+Emojize is a Java library to convert keyboard emojis to cheatsheet emojis

 ## Emojize Java